 The Windows Registry Editor is a powerful tool to edit the registry entries and make your computer more useful.
+In the Registry Editor, you can edit almost every setting of the Windows Operating system, Installed applications and the services.
 In this method, we will create new DWORD registry entry in the Registry Editor to prefer foreground apps over background apps and services in Windows 10.

 Similar Posts: Kernel Security Check Failure Error in Windows 10

 First of all, open the RUN window by pressing the “Windows + R” key combination on the keyboard.

 - In the RUN window, type “regedit” (without quotes) and press ENTER to open the Registry Editor.

 - In the Registry Editor, navigate to the following entry.
 Follow this path to find the entrance.

 - In the Priority Control, you’ll find a DWORD registry named “Win32PrioritySeparation”.
 Double click on the Registry to edit it.